WholesumNet/client/README.md

 </pre>

-Save the above content in a file, named `simple_job.toml` and then run it to connect with other nodes and get your job done:
+Save the job description to a file named `simple_job.toml`, then run it to connect with other nodes to get your job done:<br>
-`cargo run -- --job my_awesome_job.toml` <br>
+`cargo run -- --job simple_job.toml`

 Please note that the sample job file requires the presence of [Server](https://github.com/WholesumNet/server) and [Verifier](https://github.com/WholesumNet/verifier) nodes.